by Ved Murarka

 At the same time, this series is also about how we all see the same things and same spaces quite differently from one another.
 While I see only a man looking out from his balcony, somebody else envisions him standing in a line of frogs.
 So this collaboration between me and my friends combines our different perspectives to tell a whole new story.

-Ved Murarka is a creative/an artist born and raised in Kolkata, India.
+Ved Murarka is an artist/creative, born and raised in Kolkata, India.
 He is now a sophomore at the Srishti Manipal Institute of Art, Design and Technology in Bangalore, India pursuing a BFA in Film.
 His work primarily consists of monochrome street photography and occasional forays into videography and filmmaking.